Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-Bay Rising (BR) is a fiscally sponsored project of the left-of-center Movement Strategy Center (MSC) that operates in the San Francisco Bay Area.
+Bay Rising (BR) is an electoral advocacy group and a fiscally sponsored project of the left-of-center Movement Strategy Center (MSC) that operates in the San Francisco Bay Area.
 BR coordinates voter mobilization, policy advocacy, and lobbying efforts for San Francisco Rising, Oakland Rising, and Silicon Valley Rising.
 1

-BR seeks to increase the political power of left-progressive people of color through get-out-the-vote campaigns, candidate endorsements, and advocacy on ballot propositions.
-BR also organizes voter education campaigns and publishes voter guides to support left-of-center policy.
+BR uses get-out-the-vote (GOTV) campaigns, candidate endorsements, and advocacy on ballot propositions to support the campaigns of Democratic Party-linked candidates.
+BR also organizes voter education campaigns and publishes voter guides to support left-of-center polices.
 2

-BR is affiliated or partnered with 30 left-of-center organizations in the Bay Area, and it continues to actively recruit relationships with other groups.
+BR is affiliated or partnered with 30 left-of-center organizations in the Bay Area as of 2020, and it continues to actively recruit relationships with other groups.
 3

-Bay Rising is a left-of-center fiscally sponsored project of the left-wing Movement Strategy Center designed to build a left-of-center bloc of political power among low-income people, immigrants, and people of color in the San Francisco Bay Area.
+Bay Rising (BR) is an electoral advocacy group and a fiscally sponsored project of the Movement Strategy Center which promotes developing increased left-of-center electoral power through increased participation from lower-income, immigrant, and people of color in the San Francisco Bay Area.
 4

-BR is an umbrella organization that coordinates and provides support for Oakland Rising, Silicon Valley Rising, and San Francisco Rising, each serving as local movements within the three key geographic regions of the Bay Area.5
+BR is an umbrella organization that coordinates with, and provides support for local organizations including Oakland Rising, Silicon Valley Rising, and San Francisco Rising, each serving as local movements within the Bay Area.5

-BR has advanced a slate of left-of-center policy proposals, supporting initiatives including ending the deportation of illegal immigrants, implementing environmentalist policies, increasing the minimum wage, providing government-controlled health care, relaxing voter identification requirements, and removing the status of independent contractors to subject businesses to increased regulation.
+BR has advocated in favor of left-of-center policy proposals including ending the deportation of illegal immigrants, implementing environmentalist policies, increasing the minimum wage, providing government-controlled health care, relaxing voter identification requirements, and removing the status of independent contractors to subject businesses to increased regulation.
 6

-BR supports its local affiliates by providing lobbying services through its sister group Bay Rising Action (BRA) at the state and city level, and by developing strategic campaigns and candidate endorsements.
-BR creates voter guides, conducts voter engagement experiments, trains campaign staff , and builds the BR network of affiliates and partners.
-7 8
+BR has supported local affiliates by providing lobbying services through its sister group Bay Rising Action (BRA).
+Services at the state and city level include developing strategic campaigns and candidate endorsements, creating voter guides, conducting voter engagement experiments, training campaign staff, and building the BR network of affiliates and partners.
+7 7

 Campaigns

-BR has taken to social media to endorse a range of additional left-of-center policies, including expanding rent control, reinstating voting rights for all felons, legalizing affirmative action, lowering the voting age to seventeen in primary elections.
-BR has also supported ending Oakland, California’s cooperation with the Federal Bureau of Investigations (FBI) Joint Terrorism Task Force.
-16 17
+BR has also advocated for left-of-center policies on its social media accounts including expanding rent control, reinstating voting rights for all felons, legalizing affirmative action, lowering the voting age to seventeen in primary elections, and ending Oakland, California’s cooperation with the Federal Bureau of Investigations (FBI) Joint Terrorism Task Force.
+14 15

 Leadership

-Kimi Lee, executive director of Bay Rising, was a formerly a senior fellow at Movement Strategy Center, a field director for the left-of-center ACLU Southern California, and the executive director of the Garment Worker Center.
+Kimi Lee is the executive director of Bay Rising (BR).
+Prior to this, Lee was a senior fellow at the Movement Strategy Center (MSC), a field director for the left-of-center ACLU Southern California, and the executive director of the Garment Worker Center.
 Lee also worked as an organizer of the United Workers Congress.
-She is also a member of the board of directors at the left-wing Chinese Progressive Association.
-18 19
+She was also listed as a member of the board of directors at the left-of-center Chinese Progressive Association.
+16

-Irene Rojas-Carroll is the BR communications manager.
+Irene Rojas-Carroll is the communications manager of BR.
 Rojas-Carroll was formerly a communications associate at the left-of center ACLU of Northern California.
-Rojas-Carroll also worked for the left-of-center Greenlining Institute and the Brown Boi Project, a group that advocates on behalf of the LGBT community.
-20
+Rojas-Carroll previously worked for the left-of-center Greenlining Institute and the Brown Boi Project, 16

 Finances

-Bay Rising and Bay Rising Action are fiscally sponsored by the Movement Strategy Center (MSC) and make no public disclosure of their financial information.
+As of 2020, Bay Rising (BR) and Bay Rising Action (BRA) are fiscally sponsored by the Movement Strategy Center (MSC) and make no public disclosure of their financial information.
+BR has also received at least one grant from the Piper Fund through the left-of-center “pass through” funder Proteus Fund.
+17

 Member Organizations

-BR represents a coalition of left-of-center member organizations, primarily concentrated in the San Francisco area.
-These include the Asian Pacific Environmental Network (APEN), Bend the Arc, Communities United for Restorative Youth Justice (CURYJ), East Bay Alliance for a Sustainable Economy (EBASE), the Ella Baker Center for Human Rights, the Filipino Community Center, La Colectiva, People Organizing to Demand Environmental and Economic Rights (PODER), Mujeres Unidas y Activas (MUA), and South of Market Community Action Network (SOMCAN).
-BR is also partnered with left-wing organizations, including the Chinese Progressive Association, Causa Justa Just Cause, and Working Partnerships USA.21
+As of 2025, Bay Rising (BR) manages a coalition of left-of-center member organizations, mostly found in the San Francisco Bay area.
+These include the Asian Pacific Environmental Network (APEN), Communities United for Restorative Youth Justice (CURYJ), East Bay Alliance for a Sustainable Economy (EBASE), the Ella Baker Center for Human Rights, the Filipino Community Center, People Organizing to Demand Environmental and Economic Rights (PODER), Mujeres Unidas y Activas (MUA), and South of Market Community Action Network (SOMCAN).
+BR is also partnered with left-wing organizations, including the Chinese Progressive Association, Causa Justa Just Cause, and Working Partnerships USA.
+1

-Aside from its member organizations, BR has several advocacy partners, including Urban Habitat, the Bay Area Equity Atlas, the Bay Area Political Equality Collaborative (BayPEC), California Calls, and the Million Voters Project.22
+Aside from its member organizations, BR has several advocacy partners, including Urban Habitat, the Bay Area Equity Atlas, the Bay Area Political Equality Collaborative (BayPEC), California Calls, and the Million Voters Project.
+1

 References